Create your course landing page

 A clear course subtitle that provides a brief overview of what’s in the course, sets the right expectations for your course.
 Keep it to 120 characters and mention 3-4 most important areas that you’ve covered in your course, including not more than 1 or 2 related keywords.
 Make sure your title and subtitle is in line with our Course title and subtitle quality standards.

 Describe your course in at least 1000 words and ideally between 1200–1700 words.
 Think about your target student and the questions they might have before they enroll.
 How does this course help their professional and personal lives?
 What problem, need, or desire is your course addressing?
 For example, include a bulleted list of benefits or features, or include student testimonials.
 This can help build trust in your course.
-(Only use real student feedback; don’t use fake testimonials.)
+(Please use anonymized student feedback which is already publicly visible and could be vetted by third parties).
+Just like the rest of the CLP, make sure your description is unique and showcases what makes your course different from what is already out there.

-- If you want to your style and personality shine through your course image, you can also create an image of your own.
-Just make sure it complies with our quality guidelines for course images.
+Make sure the image complies with our quality guidelines for course images.
 Additionally, be aware that using images or logos from a third party without permission might violate copyrights and you are responsible for any infringements.

 This is to give students an insight into what to expect from your course.
 So you need to represent your course well here with at least 10 minutes of free content preview.
 You can do one of the following: